rtoal/ple/docs/reinforcement/js.md

 1. How do you get the prototype of an object?

 1. How do you set an object’s prototype after the object has already been created?

+1. What is the difference between `Object.keys` and `Object.getOwnPropertyNames`?

+1. How does `Object.entries` work?